 Probiotics help to moisturize the scalp and support a balanced scalp microbiome.

-Whether it’s dandruff or dry scalp, it’s easy to maintain a healthy scalp with the right products and simple lifestyle choices.
-Jupiter’s dandruff care products will help control your dandruff while its scalp care products can help sooth and moisturize a dry scalp.
+Whether it’s dandruff or dry scalp, it’s easy to maintain a healthy scalp with no dryness, no flaky skin, and no sebum.
+Just find the right products and simple lifestyle choices, and start shampooing!
+Jupiter’s dandruff care products will help control your skin condition and flakes of skin while our scalp care products can help soothe and moisturize a dry scalp. .
 Learn more here.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.